nipun-goyal/SparrowSpotter/README.md

 3. **Conversion**: The final .csv file was converted to a JavaScript file containing a JSON object with information on the locations.

 4. **Visualization**: A visualization was built using **Leaflet**, with tiles provided from **OpenStreetMap**.
 This visualization allows users to view all locations identified in the document and highlight locations specifically related to the **Baird’s Sparrow**.

-## Installation
-(Include instructions on how to clone the repository and set up the project locally, if applicable.)

-## License
-(Include information about the project's license, if applicable.)

-## Acknowledgments
-(Include any acknowledgments, credits, or references relevant to the project.)